ioBroker/create-adapter/README.md

 ## Prerequisites

-Any computer with NodeJS in version 12 or higher and npm 6 or higher.
+Any computer with Node.js in version 18 or higher and npm 9 or higher.
 Note that the created adapters or ioBroker itself may have different requirements.

 ## Usage